blackpeps/dbmslab2023/13. Implementation of various control structures like, if then, then else, if then else, if while/readme.md

 - Question(s) on right side
 - Algorithm on the right side
-- Program/Output as it is print, on the left side.
+- Program/Output as it is printed, on the left side.
 - **PROGRAM NEED NOT BE WRITTEN ON FAIR RECORD**

 - Write the following as sections on each page (total of 7 programs)